-Even the most gentle dog, no matter the breed, can bite if scared, overexcited, or injured.
-Injuries from a dog bite make up 85 to 90 percent of animal bites in the U.S., and 1 percent of injury-related visits to the emergency room.
-According to the American Academy of Pediatrics, infection occurs in about 10 to 15 percent of dog bites.
-Cat bites actually carry a much higher risk of infection than dog bites.
-Dog bites that don’t break the skin, however, are typically not at risk for infection.
+Even the most gentle, tiniest dog, no matter the breed, can bite if scared, overexcited, or injured.
+In the United States, injuries from a dog bite account for 85 to 90 percent of animal bites, and 1 percent of visits to the emergency room.
+According to the American Academy of Pediatrics, infection may occur in 10 to 15 percent of dog bites.
+It is more common for cat bites to carry a higher risk of infection than dog bites.
+Dog bites that do not break your skin are usually not infected.

 There are several levels to determine how serious a bite can be, and these are:

 - Level 3A.
-A dog bites once and punctures the skin, but the puncture is shallower than the length of the canine tooth.
-Despite this bite not being too severe, it is still reportable and the victim should get medical treatment to check for any serious infections.
-Once a dog has actually bitten at this level (or higher), it will always be considered a liability.
+The dog bites once and penetrates the skin.
+The wound is as shallow as the length of the dog’s tooth.
+Even though this is not too severe, it can still be reported.
+The victim should get medical treatment to check for any serious infections.
+Once a dog bites someone at this level, or even higher, it will be identified as a liability.

 - Level 3B.
-A dog bites multiple times, leaving skin punctures shallower than half of the canine’s teeth.
+The dog bites several times, thus causing a puncture wound that is shallower than half of its teeth.

 - Level 4.
-A dog bites once, with punctures deeper than the length of the canine’s teeth, or the bite produces slashes in both directions from the punctured area, which indicates that the dog bit and shook its head.
-This type of bite is very serious and is just as serious of a liability to the owners.
-This type of bite can even kill a child.
+The dog bites once and pierces the skin deeper than the length of its teeth.
+It also creates slashes in both directions from the wounded area, which could mean that the dog bit and shook its head when attacking the individual.
+This type of bite is dangerous and could get the dog owner in big trouble.

 - Level 6.
-A dog kills the victim or consumes their flesh.
+The dog killed the victim or ate their flesh.

-Given they walk on four feet and dig into different surfaces, a dog’s nail beds are usually very dirty and can harbor bacteria.
+A dog’s nail beds are typically very filthy and can be filled with bacteria.
+This is primarily because they walk on four feet and dig into various surfaces.
 That’s why if a dog scratches a person, they have a high possibility of infecting them through the broken skin.

 Dog scratches may seem harmless to some, however, if the skin is broken, it can lead to serious infections.
 Puncture wounds actually carry the highest risk of severe infection.
-The aggrieved individual should treat the scratch by applying pressure to the wound, washing the wound with soap and water, applying antibiotic ointment, and covering the wound with a bandage.
+The aggrieved individual should treat the scratch by applying pressure to the wound, washing the wound with soap and water, using antibiotic ointment, and covering the injured area with a bandage.
 The victim should monitor their wound for 72 hours.
-In case of infection, such as increased heat, redness, swelling, pain, or red streaking on the skin, the victim should seek the attention of a medical professional immediately.
+In case of infection, such as increased heat, redness, swelling, pain, or red streaking on the skin, the victim should reach out to a medical expert as soon as possible.

-Similar to bites, dog scratches or scrapes that just graze the skin’s surface have a minimal risk of infection.
-Cuts or lacerations, on the other hand, have a higher risk of infection.
+Similar to bites, dog scratches or scrapes have little to no risk of infection.
+However, cuts or lacerations have a high risk of spreading infection.
 If a scratch happens near mucous membranes (eyes or mouth), these can be more critical.
 Other concerning spots are deep scratches near joints.
 Wounds that are extremely deep are more prone to infection.
 Babies, the elderly, and people with decreased immune systems are more likely to develop infections.